SupremeCommanderMaps/SurvivalVersus/README.md

 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`
 * Clone `lib` into `vendor`

+## Development

+Testing FAF independent code is done via the [Busted unit testing framework](https://olivinelabs.com/busted/).
+Tests are placed in `spec/` and can be run via Docker Compose.
+They are also run by GitHub actions.

+Running the tests:

+    docker-compose run --rm app busted

+Getting a shell on the test environment (so you can manually execute busted):

+    docker-compose run --rm app sh

+Shortcuts available via Make, see the `Makefile`.

 ## Release notes